ReDI-School/intermediate-java/oop-1-class-constructor/index.md

 ```

-The output of this test prints the ending pedal cadence, speed, and gear for the two bicycles:
+The output of this test prints the current speed, and gear for the two bicycles:

 ```
 speed:10 gear:2